buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 - Add new headers before returning the result to the caller
 - Overwrite headers before returning the result to the caller

 The translator uses this concept to consume a specific and well-known header to read the identity of the authorized user in the DSL.
 The identity is then validated and transformed to the authentication credentials needed by the destination.
 Then, the translator instructs Envoy to set the credentials for the upstream.
-In the POC, this is achieved by setting the `Authorization` header to static Basic Authentication (RFC7617) credentials.
+In the PoC, this is achieved by setting the `Authorization` header to static Basic Authentication (RFC7617) credentials.

 ##### Inbound rejected Communication for an Application